saramaebee/saramaebee/README.md

 I'm Sara! (they/them)

 I'm a developer based out of Columbia, South Carolina, USA!
-I'm also a Cybersecurity major @ UOPX.

 I'm also super lucky to be a part of the moderation team for [CodeSupport](https://codesupport.dev/), check out our [GitHub](https://github.com/codesupport)!